CodingLife1024/blog-content/the-exam-season-weather.md

 ## The Consistency of Coincidence:

 Alright, let's get real for a moment.
-We're talking about a coincidence so consistent it's practically begging for its own sitcom.
+We're talking about a coincidence so consistent it's practically begging for its own telenovela.
 Like clockwork, every time exams roll around, so does the good weather.
 It's as if Mother Nature has a twisted sense of humor, throwing sunshine and blue skies into the mix just to mess with our already frazzled brains.
 And then, like a cosmic punchline, the moment the last exam is over, boom!
 Cue the thunderstorms, blazing heat and teeth-chattering weather.
 Coincidence?
 Perhaps.
 I think not.

 ## Psychological Perspectives: